-As Rohingyas flee Myanmar, India needs to drop religious criteria in its refugee law
+As Rohingyas Flee Myanmar, India Needs To Drop Religious Criteria In Its Refugee Law

 According to the UN data India takes in between 150,000 to 200,000 people a year.

-In the first half of 2014, the UN Refugee agency counted more than 2m people as refugees living in India.
+In the first half of 2014, the UN Refugee agency counted more than 2 million people as refugees living in India.
 They arrived during peak migration crises and conflicts, including partition in 1947, the Tibet crisis of 1959, the creation of Bangladesh 1971, civil wars in Sri Lanka and wars in Afghanistan.

-Refugees not only come from devastated neighbours but also from African and Middle Eastern countries such as Congo, Eritrea, Iran, Iraq, Nigeria, Rwanda, Somalia, Rwanda, Somalia.
+Refugees not only come from devastated neighbours but also from African and Middle Eastern countries such as Congo, Eritrea, Iran, Iraq, Nigeria, Rwanda, Somalia, Rwanda and Somalia.

 Religious discrimination